kevinfjiang/NBATextAlerts/ReadMe.md

 so to text multiple people, you gotta sign up multiple times

 Note: You have a limit to the number of texts.
-Luckily for me, Ben Simmons is very bad at 3 pointers.
 You get allocated 14 dollars and each text "costs" .07 cents, so you get 200 texts per account (more than enough for me)

 Now after you sign up go to the home tab in the top left and click Dashboard.